Carmela Gross: Artistic career

+The experimental nature of her work and its relationship with the city deeply shape Gross’s creative process.
+Her works seek to generate new artistic perceptions that affirm critical action and thought, bringing to light the semantic weight of a given place—whether a public space, an institution, or the context of an exhibition.

+Between the 1970s and 1980s, her work evolved through the exploration of materials, techniques, and multimedia processes, their combinations, and different modes of production.
+The underlying element in these operations is drawing, understood as a trace, sketch, and project—“a mark of gestures, thoughts, and processes that solidify in the work.”
+In 1977, she produced a video featuring a black gouache composed of images depicted on the screen orthogonally, connoting a prison.

+From this period, notable series include Carimbos [Stamps] (1978), the drawings in Projeto para a construção de um céu [Project for the construction of a sky] (1981), Quasares [Quasars] (1983), and other works executed on various media such as billboards, heliographic prints, photocopies, videotext, and video, among others.

 Gross is known for her art installations that feature neon.
 A recent exhibition, for example, featured Figurantes/Extras, which focused on the apotheosis of war with its procession of doubtful figures.
 The figures included those listed by Karl Marx in The Eighteenth Brumaire of Louis Napoleon such as people without ambition, decadent ruffians, con men, and pickpockets, among others.
 She is also noted for her drawing, paintings, lithography, stamps, photocopies and video art.
 Early in her artistic career, she focused on productions exhibited in public spaces (e.g. Escada-Escola) and these often involved proposition of plastic activities for children as well as themes that explore education.
 Her art productions that use plastic also often articulate a critical look at the social and political dimensions of the modern urban landscape.

 Gross's works have been chronicled by Ana Maria de Moraes Belluzzo, who elaborated on her response to the modern contradictions of art.
 Belluzo also cited the series of artworks called Quasares, which explored the dimensions that arise as consequences of recent industrialization and technology.